kmike/fabric-taskset/README.rst

 exposes new-style Fabric tasks, provides slightly different API and doesn't have extra goodies.

-This library then evolves to support exposing tasks without creating dummy on-disk modules (thanks to Denis Untevskiy).
+This library then evolved to support exposing tasks without creating dummy on-disk modules (thanks to Denis Untevskiy).